 During the development of BMS-2.1, a bug regarding TT split is identified and fixed.
 To evaluate the result without influenced by the bug, BMS-2.1 with VTM configuration is used as the anchor.

+Reference #1: BMS-2.1 (with VTM configuration)

-Reference: BMS-2.1 (with VTM configuration)
+Reference #2: BMS-2.1 (with VTM configuration) + MAX_TT_SIZE_INTER=128

 Test: BMS-2.1 (with VTM configuration) + proposed method